Dgraph is integrated with OpenCensus to collect distributed traces from the Dgraph cluster.

 Dgraph can be configured to send traces directly to a Jaeger collector with the

-http://localhost:14268, then pass the flag to the Dgraph Zero and Dgraph Alpha instances as
+http://localhost:14268, then pass this option to the Dgraph Zero and Dgraph Alpha instances as

 See Jaeger’s Getting Started docs to get up and running with Jaeger.